-- 4.10.
+- 5.1.
 The South Downs Local Plan: Preferred Options is the latest version of the emerging plan, and was subject to consultation in September / October 2015.
-This plan is timetabled for adoption in 2017 and, therefore, likely to be very advanced or even adopted by the time the Neighbourhood Plan is finalised. - 4.11.
-When the Neighbourhood Plan is written, the policies contained within it must be in general conformity with strategic policies contained within the Development Plan. - 4.12.
-The South Downs Local Plan: Preferred Options sets out where new housing across the National Park should be located; Bury is identified for an allocation of 6 new dwellings over the next 15 years.
-Whilst this document is not yet adopted, the Local Planning Authority have advised that this requirement will remain in the version taken forward to adoption. - 4.13.
-The Neighbourhood Plan gives the community the ability to choose the location for the 6 dwellings allocated for Bury.
-If a site is not allocated within the Neighbourhood Plan it is likely that the South Downs National Park Authority would impose this decision on the local community. - 4.14.
-A number of possible locations for the allocation of new housing were considered by the Steering Group and full consideration is set out in the document titled Assessment of Potential Development
+This plan is timetabled for adoption in 2018 and, therefore, likely to be very advanced by the time the Neighbourhood Plan is made. - 5.2.
+When the Neighbourhood Plan is written, the policies contained within it must be in general conformity with strategic policies contained within the Development Plan. - 5.3.
+Whilst at the time of writing the South Downs Local Plan: Preferred Options is not yet adopted as part of the development plan, it is vital that the Parish plans positively to ensure that development caters for the needs of local people and that the plan provides a robust basis for planning decisions. - 5.4.
+The South Downs Local Plan: Preferred Options sets out where new housing across the National Park should be located in the future; from which Bury is identified for an allocation of six new dwellings over the next 15 years.
+The Local Planning Authority has advised that this requirement will remain in the version taken forward to adoption.

-Sites contained within the Evidence Base.
+- 5.5.
+The Neighbourhood Plan gives the community the ability to choose the location for the six dwellings allocated for Bury.
+If a site is not allocated within the Neighbourhood Plan it is likely that the South Downs National Park Authority would impose this decision on the local community. - 5.6.
+A number of possible locations for the allocation of new housing were considered by the Steering Group and full consideration is set out in the document titled Assessment of Potential Development Sites contained within the Evidence Base.

-BNDP3 -Allocation for new housing
+BNDP Policy 3 -Allocation for new housing